 An academic plan is created at the time the student is initially enrolled at Howard Payne University based on the area of interest expressed on his/her application.
 The academic plan is available for viewing and monitoring on the HPU Gateway.
-If a student decides to change his/her major, the student must submit a Request for Change in Academic Plan form to the Registrar's office.
+If a student decides to change his/her major, the student must submit a Change of Major form online via Gateway.
 The student is ultimately responsible for the accuracy of the academic plan as specified in the catalog.